paulLeClair/P-Engine/README.md

 - a SPIR-V shader reflection class called `VulkanProgram`

+There are a bunch of other little bits and bobs that go into making the backend work, and will be described in the next writeup.

-A more comprehensive writeup (probably in the form of a wiki) will be pushed to this public repository in a future update.
+Said writeup (probably in the form of a wiki) will be pushed to this public repository in a future update.
 However, the code is not that crazy, and you can dig through it now to see how it comes together.